Meet President Cecelia Fitzgibbon

 President Fitzgibbon also spent eight years as director of the Delaware Division of the Arts, where she led the concept, design, and implementation of a $21.5 million arts stabilization project; the creation of the state's first economic impact study model; the development of a nationally recognized dance residency program; the evaluation and design of highly-acclaimed arts in education programs; the establishment of an arts standards and assessment commission; and the institution of the agency's first strategic planning process.

-President Fitzgibbon is married to artist Scott Cameron and has two sons, Stuart Cameron who is employed at the PFM Group in Philadelphia and Ross Cameron who is a senior at Bard College majoring in biology.
+President Fitzgibbon is married to artist Scott Cameron and has two sons, Stuart Cameron who is employed at the PFM Group in Philadelphia and Ross Cameron who is a Vista/Americorp volunteer working at the South Kensington Community Partners.

 Cecelia Fitzgibbon Inauguration Speech